SAP-samples/teched2025-XP260/exercises/ex1/ex1.2/README.md

 * Admin users can perform all operations, including those restricted for support users.

 ### Step 1: Deploy the Updated Application
+If you are unsure how to open a terminal window or need to re-authenticate the command line client, please take a look at the description in [Exercise 1.1 Section 5.
+Verification](https://github.com/SAP-samples/teched2025-XP260/blob/main/exercises/ex1/ex1.1/README.md#-5-verification)

 ```
 mbt build